BobQuickSaveSmith/Make-It-So-GZDoom-Launcher/extras/brutalpacksetup/README.md

 - Use either setup:
   - Brutal Pack + Behold-BP + add-ons (see Load Order)
   - Behold!
 V3 on any base or mod configuration
-- Launch with `+sv_cheats 1` so Nightmare and higher fully enable Behold or Behold BP systems.
+- Launch with `+sv_cheats 1` so Nightmare and higher fully enable Behold! or Behold! - BP systems.

 **Recommended start**
 - Difficulty: Nightmare or higher if you want maximum escalation.
-- Brutal Pack users: enable your preferred gameplay options, then add Behold BP.
+- Brutal Pack users: enable your preferred gameplay options, and add Behold! - BP.
-- Base or other mods: add Behold V3 to inject resurrection and crowd control.
+- Base or other mods: add Behold!
+V3 to inject resurrection and crowd control.

 **Run rules**
 1. Do not reload a save to undo mistakes, unless dying in lava, etc.
 2. If you die, use your resurrection and keep fighting.

-**Tips**
-- Start with a short map to learn the rhythm.
-- Use the arena you create.
-Backtracking can be tactical.
-- Expect surges after resurrection and plan ammo accordingly.

 **FPS Gain Tip**
 If your FPS tanks during big fights, experiment with `vid_scalefactor`.